dssg/MLinPractice/schedule.md

 Fall 2026 · Tuesday & Thursday, 2:00–3:20 pm · [POS 153](https://maps.app.goo.gl/FSHeY1jTBVzpsztA8).
 Assignments are submitted on [Canvas](https://canvas.cmu.edu/courses/56403).

-This page is the single source for session descriptions, readings, and slides.
+This page is the source for session descriptions, readings, and slides.
 Click any topic in the table to jump to its details.

 ## At a glance